 Day 6 in Valkenburg aan de Geul

-It’s the 17th of December and after a great night in ‘s-Heerenberg, The Netherlands, you will have to make your way down south once again.
+After a great night in ‘s-Heerenberg, The Netherlands, you will have to make your way down south once again.
 But this time it will take you a little longer as you will be driving from the province of Overijssel to Limburg.
 And Limburg is the most southern province in The Netherlands.
 But as The Netherlands is only a small country, the drive will be approximately two hours from ‘s-Heerenberg to the amazing city of Valkenburg.

 Valkenburg is well-known within The Netherlands for hosting one of the most special Dutch Christmas markets in the country.
 The reason for that is the fact that this Christmas market in The Netherlands is located in caves.
 While the items that you can buy there aren’t that special, the whole atmosphere and celebrating Christmas in a cave makes visiting this Dutch Christmas market in December more than worth it.